AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 1. SQS requirement
 --------------------

 SQS permission is required as Aviatrix Controller uses SQS messages queue to communicate with the gateways.
+This permission applies to all use cases where there is an Aviatrix gateway.

 ::